wsydney76/craft-contentoverview/docs/customize/widgetsections.md

 ```

 This just calls the constructor and the `getBodyHtml` method of the widget.
 The widget is not
 loaded in the context it expects, so it may or may not work properly.
-(Javascript errors, missing css etc).
+(JavaScript errors, missing css etc).